SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 - **UDAPI**: userdefinedapi
 - **V**: visio

+> [!IMPORTANT]
+> Currently only Automation Script solutions are supported.
+This will limit the types to 'automationscript', 'gqidatasource', 'gqioperator', 'lifecycleserviceorchestration', 'profileloadscript' and 'userdefinedapi'.

 ## Transition to .NET Tools

 Our workflow has evolved from relying solely on GitHub actions to embracing the versatility of .NET tools.
 This transition offers enhanced flexibility, enabling seamless integration across various widely utilized platforms such as GitHub, GitLab, Azure DevOps, and more.